 iOS/tvOS FAQ

 Here are a list of questions we commonly receive along with their answers.
-If you don't see your question here, or would like more clarification on one please reach out to use on Slack or email us at support@embrace.io.
+If you don't see your question here, or would like more clarification on one please reach out to us on the community Slack or email us at support@embrace.com.

 Common Questions